Edelqueen/simpleApplication/README.md

    npm test
    ```

 ### Summary

-This updated `README.md` includes steps for setting up a Minikube cluster, deploying the application using Helm, and scaling the application to multiple replicas.
-It also provides instructions for testing and accessing the application.
+This updated `README.md` includes steps for setting up a Minikube cluster, deploying the application using Helm, scaling the application to multiple replicas, and monitoring with Prometheus and Grafana.
+It also provides instructions for testing and accessing the application and monitoring services.